 So, step back.
-Start by making a commitment that for or a week, or a month, or however long you need, you'll notice your thoughts and feelings about your space as you move through your days.
+Start by making a commitment that for a week, or a month, or however long you need, you'll notice your thoughts and feelings about your space as you move through your days.
 And when you can, jot them down - on paper, in your phone, on a whiteboard magnet - wherever will get you observing and writing.

 My best friend recently said "I enjoy making lists because it means I don't have to do anything yet," which is the perfect description of this step.
-At this point relax and take not other action than getting the information from inside your head and onto the paper.
+At this point relax and take no other action than getting the information from inside your head and onto the paper.
 For now that’s enough.
 It’s more than enough.
 It’s everything.

 This may seem like some kind of magical wizardry, but I promise it’s not.
 It’s simple self-observation through journaling.
 And it works.